There are many things to consider when you are about to start looking for work, or beginning a new job.

 Further help and support with starting work

 As you move through your journey from school and beyond you'll be entitled to different benefits and financial assistance because of your sight condition.
+Find out more about the financial support you can get when starting work.

 Sign up to our enewsletter